Interventional pain management techniques play an integral part in our multi-disciplinary approach to treat your pain.

 A nerve block used to treat pain in the chest wall, effective for relieving pain due to rib fractures or shingles.

-A nerve block used to treat chronic headaches or migraine pain that targets the nerves in the back of the head.
+A nerve block treatment used to treat chronic headaches or migraine pain that targets the nerves in the back of the head.

-An injection that targets a group of nerves at the back of the nose that control face and head pain.
+An injection treatment that targets a group of nerves at the back of the nose that control face and head pain.
 This can be used to treat facial pain, migraines, and trigeminal neuralgia.

 Schedule your appointment today.
 Call us at (405) 752-9600.